e019chen/facial-expression-recognition/proposal.md

 ## Problem Definition
-Problem: Classifying human face expressions is difficult, subjective, and time-consuming, but is incredibly useful in many fields such as:
+**Problem**: Classifying human face expressions is difficult, subjective, and time-consuming, but is incredibly useful in many fields such as:
 * Psychology: Mental health diagnostics by detecting signs of negative emotional outlooks.
 * Security and Justice: Analyze emotions during testimonies to predict criminal intent or suspicious behaviors.
 * Marketing: Assess performance and advertising effectiveness, or fine tune targeted campaigns to reinforce positive emotions.